CorpGlory/grafana-data-exporter-panel/README.md

 ## About

-Panel for exporting metrics from dashboard
+Panel for exporting metrics from Grafana dashboards.
+Works with [grafana-data-exporter](https://github.com/CorpGlory/grafana-data-exporter) - server for exporting data.

 ## Quick start